ellysh/video-game-bots/InGameBots/protection.md

 	return 0;
 }
 ```
+Here we repeat each step of the `IsDebuggerPresent` function in the inline assembler code.
+The result of these assembler commands is saved in the `res` variable.
+The value of this variable allows us to detect a debugger.

-There are several approaches that allows you to avoid duplication of this assembler code.
-First approach is to move the code into separate function and use the [`__forceinline`](https://msdn.microsoft.com/en-us/library/bw1hbe6y.aspx) keyword.
+There are several approaches to avoid duplication of assembler code.
+It is not recommended to move this code into regular C++ function.
+This is quite easy to find calls of specific function in the application code.
+First approach to move assembler code into a function securely is to use the [`__forceinline`](https://msdn.microsoft.com/en-us/library/bw1hbe6y.aspx) keyword.
 This keyword force compiler to insert function's body into each place where the function is called.
 But this mechanism works only in the "Release" configuration of the application build.
 The `__forceinline` is ignored in several cases:

 1. The "Debug" build configuration is used.
 2. The inline function has recursive calls.
 3. The inline function calls the [`alloca`](https://msdn.microsoft.com/en-us/library/wb1s57t5.aspx)WinAPI function.

 Second solution is to use [preprocessor macro](http://www.cplusplus.com/doc/tutorial/preprocessor).
-Macro body is inserted in each place where the macro identifier is used in source code.
+Macro body is inserted in each place where the macro identifier is used in the source code.
 This behavior does not depend on configuration of the build.

 This is an example of checking the BeingDebugged flag with a macro:
 ```C++